Close

 In the meantime, on 19.02.2019, the State of Odisha filed SLP in the Supreme Court of India against the judgment / order dated 24.04.2018 passed by the Hon'ble High Court of Orissa praying for quashing of the order and to stay of the operation of the said order.

-On 11.03.2019 the matter was listed before the Hon’ble Chief Justice Bench in the Supreme Court for hearing.
-After hearing counsels appearing for both sides.
-The Hon'ble Supreme Court passed the following order:
+On 11.03.2019 the matter was listed before the Hon'ble Chief Justice Bench in the Supreme Court for hearing.
+After the hearing counsels appeared for both sides, the Hon'ble Supreme Court passed the following order:

 The matter was listed for hearing before the Registrar Court on 28.01.2020.
 Pursuant to the direction of the Registrar all the Affidavits and Counter Affidavits were filed by all the concerned parties, except Resp.
 No.4/ MoEF.